Repeat performance: CSU earns second STARS Platinum

 March 23, 2015

-CSU has become the first and only campus to achieve platinum status – the highest possible – under the STARS rating system, an independent program that measures comprehensive sustainability efforts at more than 700 universities across the globe.
+CSU has become the first and only campus to achieve platinum status – the highest possible – under the STARS rating system (Sustainability Tracking, Assessment & Rating System), an independent program that measures comprehensive sustainability efforts at more than 700 universities across the globe.

 Colorado State University climbed to No. 4 in Sierra magazine’s Cool Schools recently released ranking of the greenest colleges and universities in the U.S. The Cool Schools ranking is among the most watched sustainability rankings in higher education.